 too).
 And the convection current around a window, which sucks warm air over the cold window pan, can be blocked using pelmets and floor length curtains.
 Heat from wood stoves and heaters is transferred by convection (unless you are standing in front of the fire, and then its radiation).

-Our existing house has not been orientated correctly.
+The house at Eight Acres was not orientated correctly.
 The veranda is on the south, so it is cold in winter.
 We at least have no windows on the western side (hot afternoon sun) and a car port on the east shades us from morning sun.
 The house is well-sealed, and heats up quickly in winter.
 Unfortunately it also heats up quickly in summer!
 There are not enough windows to create airflow, allow we have installed ceiling fans in every room to assist with this.
-The house is insulated in room and wall cavities (looks like the minimum requirement though) and has a zinc alum roof, which reflects radiant heat.
+The house is insulated in room and wall cavities (looks like the minimum requirement though) and has a zincalum roof, which reflects radiant heat.